 [Section 106 amended by No. 24 of 1998 s.
 65.]

-107. Provision of amusements with prizes
+107. Amusements with prizes, which are permitted

 (1) Where any amusement with prizes which constitutes gaming or a lottery or both is provided in relation to or in connection with any entertainment or sporting event or for any charitable or social cause, and it —